 It was an unusual decision for a woman of her era and Frances was a trailblazer in a developing profession Frances achieved her registration as a pharmaceutical chemist (pharmacist) when she was 22.
 As one of only 40 women on the register, she was among just 4.6% of the total number on the register in January 1913 – which was 876 at a time when Australia’s total population was around 4.5 million people.
 In fact, the first woman to be registered as a pharmacist in Australia had only occurred in 1880 – and by 1898 only seven were registered.

-By 1919, as Frances was consolidating her practice in Bendigo and moving her sights further afield, Harold returned to Australia and was discharged from military service in that year.
+By 1919, as Frances was setting her sights further afield, Harold returned to Australia and was discharged from military service in that year.
 He re-established himself in Bendigo and pursuing business and entrepreneurial activities and, along with his family, owned and operated the Abbott Supply Company, still in operation today.

 But he was also an inventor.
 During the 1930’s he was granted patents in Australia for various inventions relating to barbed wire.
 When WWII was underway in 1940, he turned inventor again – creating the anti-tank wire known as “Barblok” which was adopted by the Australian Government for the Australian Army.